tsnellgrove/dark_castle3/doc/to_do.md

 			- DONE: confirm origin is cleaned up
 			- DONE: post-branch-delete run test
 	- DONE: update version and complete build
-- TBD: final result class build for refactor cases including travel (build 0009 [])
+- INPROC: final result class build for refactor cases including travel (build 0009 [])
-	- TBD: create new git branch for result_refator_feature
+	- DONE: create new git branch for result_refactor_feature
-		- TBD: 'git branch' to confirm *master
+		- DONE: 'git branch' to confirm *master
-		- TBD: 'git branch result_refator_feature' to create new branch
+		- DONE: 'git branch result_refactor_feature' to create new branch
-		- TBD: 'git branch' to confirm new branch exists but that master is still checked out
+		- DONE: 'git branch' to confirm new branch exists but that master is still checked out
-		- TBD: 'git checkout result_refator_feature' to switch focus to branching_test branch
+		- DONE: 'git checkout result_refactor_feature' to switch focus to branching_test branch
-		- TBD: 'git branch' to confirm new branch is now in focus
+		- DONE: 'git branch' to confirm new branch is now in focus
-		- TBD: Publish Branch via VS Code button
+		- DONE: Publish Branch via VS Code button
-		- TBD: confirm new branch on GitHub
+		- DONE: confirm new branch on GitHub
-		- TBD: update doc TBDs to DONEs
+		- DONE: update doc TBDs to DONEs
-		- TBD: <CMD><OPT>S (to save all files)
+		- DONE: <CMD><OPT>S (to save all files)
-		- TBD: 'git add .' to add files to be committed
+		- DONE: 'git add .' to add files to be committed
-		- TBD: 'git commit -m "doc updates"
+		- DONE: 'git commit -m "doc updates"
-		- TBD: 'git push" to push updates to origin (GitHub)
+		- DONE: 'git push" to push updates to origin (GitHub)
-		- TBD: confirm new branch on GitHub is now ahead of master
+		- DONE: confirm new branch on GitHub is now ahead of master
 	- TBD: refactor AttackBurtResult
 		- TBD: result class updates
 			- TBD: copy existing class; change parent to BaseResult and update class name